Google AI Overview Citation Scraper avatar

 💬 Your feedback

 Hit a selector miss, a parser edge case, or a feature gap?
 Open an issue on the Apify Store listing and we'll respond within a week.
-Pull requests welcome — the source is structured for easy selector-battery extension (see src/parser.py).
+Pull requests are welcome — the source is structured for easy selector-battery extension (see src/parser.py).